edHelper.com

 By Trista L. Pollard

-1 In every classroom on our planet, there is a "world on a window sill."
+1 In classrooms everywhere, there is a "world on a window sill."
 Or maybe it sits on a shelf.
-No matter where it sits, this model is a smaller view of Earth.
+No matter where it sits, this model is a small replica of Earth.
 Globes are the most accurate or correct models of our planet.
 They show that Earth is a sphere.
 If we were looking at Earth from space, we would see its round shape.
-We would also see only one side of the Earth or a hemisphere.
-Hemisphere means half of a sphere.
-All globes are shaped like a sphere, even if they are different sizes.
+All globes are shaped like spheres, even if they are different sizes.

-2 Just like world maps, the globe is divided into areas of land and water.
+2 Just like world maps, the globe shows areas of land and water.
 The only difference is that a globe is three dimensional.
 You can clearly see all seven continents and all of the oceans on a globe.
 It shows the exact location and shape of these landforms.
 A little more than 1/4 of the Earth is covered with land.
-Just in case you forgot, these are the seven continents — Australia, Antarctica, Europe, Africa, South America, North America, and Asia.
-Europe and Asia are the only two continents that are one big landmass.
+Just in case you forgot, these are the seven continents: Australia, Antarctica, Europe, Africa, South America, North America, and Asia.
+Europe and Asia are the only two continents that are joined into one big landmass.
 Geographers sometimes call it Eurasia.
 When looking at a globe, you also see sections of the land.
 These are countries and states.

 For the complete story with questions: click here for printable